pladdy/mud/notes/areas/carnegie-2.0.md

 ### Mobs

+Notable mobs are on the second floor.
+  - they are all hard wimpy
+  - they are randomly placed each boot

+2nd Floor Mobs:
+  - Billy Crystal
+  - New York Chief of Police
+  - New York Fire Chief
+  - Al Pacino Jr.
+    - Has a special that blasts you to the first floor and does a ton of damage (1800 for example)
+  - Mel Brooks
+    - throws your eq over the balcony (go downstairs to find in the area)
   - U2
-  - kill them in this order or they will assist: larry, adam, edge, bono
+    - kill band in this order or they will assist: larry, adam, edge, bono
     - bono makes room a hard wimpy
     - bono has a big electric special (bigger than the ushers)

-- Mel Brooks
-  - throws your eq over the balcony (go downstairs to find in the area)

 ### Notable Items/EQ